OliverEivak/gwizard-example/README.md

 * Registration (using bcrypt for passwords)
 * Log in and log out
 * Cobertura configuration in pom
-* PersistFilter to start/end a UnitOfWork for every request, this creates and closes an EntityManager
+* PersistFilter to start/end a UnitOfWork for every request, this creates and closes an EntityManager.

-## TODO
-* Make a BaseEntity
-* Providers as separate classes maybe
+Also starts and closes a transaction.
+No need to add @Transactional to every resource.